Fix flaky tests Beta

 Figure 1.
 Simple flowchart showing fix generation, validation, generate PR process

-To get started with automating flaky test fixes, you need to fulfill the following prerequisites and complete several setup steps to get Chunk set up in your organization.
+To get started with automating flaky test fixes, you need to fulfill the following prerequisites.
 You can then assign tasks for Chunk to run.

 Prerequisites